How To Grow Roses

-They prefer a well prepared medium to heavy loam soil.
+They prefer a well-prepared medium to heavy loam soil.
 Light, sandy soils tend to dry out quickly, nutrients leach away and they often fail to provide the physical support and anchorage needed to withstand strong winds.
-While roses will grow in lighter soils, the addition of abundant organic materials to improve soil texture and moisture retention will increase thei8r chances of success.
+While roses will grow in lighter soils, the addition of abundant organic materials to improve soil texture and moisture retention will increase their chances of success.

 Roses prefer soils that are mildly acidic (pH 5 – 6.5).
 If the soil is alkaline, treating it with sulfate of iron will help to make it more acidic.

 You can buy roses in three different ways: bare-root, pre-packed and containerised, or container grown.

 Pre-packed roses are basically the same as bare-rooted roses but have their roots encased in moss or a small amount of potting mix and wrapped in plastic.
 Bare-rooted and pre-packed roses are best planted in winter while the plants are dormant (without leaves and not actively growing).
 Soak the roots in a bucket of cool water for a couple of hours before planting, as the roots may be dry.

 These can be planted from spring through to autumn but avoid planting in the peak of summer when hot soil temperatures may damage roots.
 Most roses in pots have been grown in the ground, then lifted and potted up – check plants they are growing strongly and have developed good root systems before planting out.